akgrenier/575-haiku-commit/README.md

 - View → Output → select "Haiku Commit" to see logs, or run "Haiku Commit: Show Logs" from the Command Palette.

 ## Privacy & Security

+This extension is designed to keep everything local except the minimum required to generate a haiku.

 - Your API key for the selected provider is stored in VS Code Settings on your machine (one of `haikuCommit.anthropicApiKey`, `haikuCommit.openaiApiKey`, or `haikuCommit.geminiApiKey`).
 It is not committed to this repository.
 - The extension sends your staged git diff to the selected provider’s API (Anthropic, OpenAI, or Gemini) for haiku generation.
 No other data is transmitted.